Does this test have other names?

 and whether you have reached menopause.

 Progesterone is measured in nanograms per milliliter (ng/mL).
-Normal levels are:
+Below are ranges that

 0.1 to 0.3 ng/mL for prepubescent girls